While the average Shopify conversion rate stands at about 1.3%, there’s a lot you can do to incrementally push it upwards.

 Additionally, they also let you set up unlimited product filters so that shoppers can drill down the search results faster.

-Check out: Get more conversions from Search Results page - 15 proven ideas
+Further Reading: Get more conversions from Search Results page - 15 proven ideas

 15. Offer alternative suggestions

-Even if there are no products that match the search query, it is best to return similar products as results based on what the customer entered—this can increase Shopify conversion rate.
+Even if there are no products that match the search query, it is best to return similar products as results based on what the customer entered—this can consistently increase Shopify conversion rate.

 16. Use customer lingo for better search accuracy